brokosz/supernote-obsidian-plugin-custom/README.md

 The plugin can intelligently sort notes based on their filename:
 - Enable note categorization: Toggle this setting on to use smart categorization
 - Daily note pattern: Use a moment.js format to identify which notes are daily notes (default: `YYYYMMDD-HHMMSS`)
-- Daily note output folder: The folder where daily notes will be placed (default: `daily`)
+- Daily note output folder: The folder where daily notes will be placed
-- Concept note output folder: The folder where non-daily notes will be placed (default: root of vault)
+- Concept note output folder: The folder where non-daily notes will be placed (leave empty to use vault root)

 ## Workflow Examples